 Ever wonder what a strata manager does?
 You’re not alone.
 There are many people who are new to living in strata schemes and feel unsure of what the role actually entails.
 Here, we take a look at the specific role and responsibilities of a strata manager.

 Strata managers are appointed by the owners within a strata property to essentially keep things running smoothly.
 A strata manager has responsibilities that include overseeing the finances, administration, maintenance and compliance requirements of a strata scheme.
 These include but are not limited to:

 A successful strata manager has their finger on the pulse of the financial health of the strata scheme.
 They prepare the annual budget to be reviewed at each Annual General Meeting, issue levies, ensure owners make their levy payments on time, and facilitate any taxation payments required to be made.

 - Administration and meetings

-One of the main strata manager responsibilities is running committee meetings and General Meetings, including the Annual General Meeting.
+One of the main strata management responsibilities is running committee meetings and General Meetings, including the Annual General Meeting.
 They ensure all parties are kept informed through timely correspondence, and keep detailed records of minutes and other day to day matters.
 The strata manager will also facilitate the strata’s scheme’s insurance policies including obtaining quotes when it’s time to renew these policies (often through an insurance broker).

 - Safety and building compliance